godotengine/godot-docs/tutorials/shaders/compute_shaders.rst

     // Create a local rendering device.
     var rd = RenderingServer.CreateLocalRenderingDevice();

-After that we can load the newly created shader file "compute_example.glsl" and create a pre-compiled version of it using this:
+After that, we can load the newly created shader file ``compute_example.glsl`` and create a precompiled version of it using this:

 .. tabs::
  .. code-tab:: gdscript GDScript